Moha8ad/pixel-art/README.md

 ## Descriptions

+Express Your Creativity with Easy-to-Use Tools for Pixel Art Creation

 Pixel Art is a dynamic app designed for creating pixel-based artwork with ease.
 Whether you're an artist, designer, or simply enjoy pixel art, this app provides a versatile canvas and a range of useful tools to bring your imagination to life.

 The app features a Dark/Light mode button, allowing users to switch between different color themes based on their preference.
 Additionally, there's a draggable color palette button that provides a convenient way to select and apply colors to the canvas.
 Users can also toggle the visibility of the grid borders using the show/hide grid border button, providing flexibility in working with or without a grid.